Godzilla (1954 film): Plot

-When the Japanese freighter Eiko-maru is destroyed near Odo Island, another ship, the Bingo-maru, is sent to investigate, only to meet the same fate with few survivors.
-A fishing boat from Odo is also destroyed with one survivor.
-Fishing catches mysteriously drop to zero and are blamed by an elder on the ancient sea creature known as "Godzilla."
+In 1954, after the Japanese freighter Eiko-maru is destroyed near Odo Island, another ship—the Bingo-maru—is sent to investigate, only to meet the same fate with few survivors.
+A fishing boat from Odo is also destroyed, with one survivor.
+Fishing catches mysteriously drop to zero, blamed by an elder on the ancient sea creature known as "Godzilla".
 Reporters arrive on Odo Island to further investigate.
 A villager tells one of the reporters that something in the sea is ruining the fishing.
-That evening, a storm strikes the island and destroys the reporters' helicopter, and Godzilla, briefly seen by some of the villagers, destroys 17 homes and kills nine people and 20 of the villagers' livestock.
+That evening, a storm strikes the island, destroying the reporters' helicopter, and Godzilla, briefly seen, destroys 17 homes, kills nine people, and kills 20 of the villagers' livestock.